What Is Smishing?

 Text

-Smishing happens when the cyber criminal can capitalize on the human tendencies of trust and wanting to help others.
-The cyber criminal knows that people are motivated by persuasive language such as “Act Now,” “Urgent!” or “Don’t Miss Out!”.
+Smishing happens when a cybercriminal capitalizes on the human tendencies of trust and wanting to help others.
+The cybercriminal knows people are motivated by persuasive language such as “Act Now,” “Urgent!” or “Don’t Miss Out!”.

-People are naturally curious and want to know more about the promised reward, the unexpected Amazon delivery, or the new government subsidy program.
-Typically, smishing victims respond instantly without giving the text message a careful read, missing out on telltale signs that the text message is a scam.
+Natural curiosity drives people to want to know more about the promised reward, the unexpected Amazon delivery, or the new government subsidy program.
+Typically, smishing victims respond instantly without carefully reading the text, missing out on telltale signs that the message is a scam.

-People tend to read and respond to text messages wherever they are and regardless of what they’re doing.
-Cyber criminals prey on this level of distraction to catch people off-guard.
+People tend to read and respond to texts wherever they are and regardless of what they’re doing.
+Cybercriminals prey on this level of distraction to catch people off-guard.

 What Are The Different Smishing Tactics?